On Tuesday, February 7, 2017, New Hampshire House committees will take public testimony on two important bills.

 Incidentally, former Rep. Leon Rideout today forwarded to me a clip from an email he received from ACLU-NH, which is calling on its supporters to crowd the hearing room wearing buttons in opposition to HB 156.
 I’ll be there, countering silently with my Griffin’s Law pin.
 Griffin was Rep. Rideout’s grandson.

-As for abortion statistics, a post from last May will bring you up to date on the legislative environment that has kept stats from being collected in New Hampshire.
+As for abortion statistics, here’s a graphic that will bring you up to date on the legislative environment over the past few years in New Hampshire.